Unlawful Arrest Provides the Opportunity

 No excuses.
 No regrets.

 I believe that I always have choice.
-I believe that it is always my choice to take ownership of who I am how I show up in every moment, no matter what the circumstance.
-And I believe I am always responsible for how I act, no matter how I feel.
+I believe that it is always my choice to take ownership of who I am and how I show up in every moment, no matter what the circumstance.
+And I believe I am always responsible for how I act - no matter how I feel.

 In January of 2018, I faced one of the most challenging experiences of my life.

 I was driving, and as we were looking for a place to pull off to the side of the road, I was stopped by a Brevard County Sheriff's Deputy.
-I wasn’t speeding, so I assumed there might have been a light out on our rental car…
+I wasn’t speeding, so I assumed there might have been an issue with our rental car…

 I had no idea that what was about to happen would dramatically impact my life going forward.

-First, he asked me to walk a white line, heel-to-toe for 9 steps, pivot on my left heel, and return.
+He then asked me to walk a white line, heel-to-toe for 9 steps, pivot on my back foot and return.
 Oddly, he did not have his white tape in the squad car.
 So… he instructed me to “imagine a white line” on the ground and to walk it for him as he had described.
-I pleasantly agreed.
+Again, I pleasantly agreed.
 I have to admit that I stumbled on the “pivot” – it was a little confusing for me.
 But I was sure I did quite well.

 I was placed in the back of the squad car and transported to the Brevard County Jail.
-And so began a 22-hour ordeal in one of the most notorious facilities in Florida for the mistreatment of inmates.
+And so began a 22-hour ordeal that would change my life in ways I could never have imagined.

-There are no words to adequately describe the intense dehumanization process that I endured over those 22 hours.
+There are no words to adequately describe the intense dehumanization that I endured over those 22 hours.
 Not one guard acknowledged my humanity and offered any kindness or understanding to me.
+The facility nurse on duty that evening offered the only shred of kindness I experienced from the personnel of the jail.
 Everything in my possession and on my body was removed, my body was scanned, and I was given a XXL blue jump suit for my small body and torn flip flops for my feet.
-My fingerprints were taken and I stood before the camera for a mugshot – the mugshot that is now readily available on the internet.
+My fingerprints were taken and I stood before the camera for a mugshot – the mugshot that is now easily accessible on the internet.

 If there is a hell on earth, it is the holding cells at this jail.
 I was placed in a small cement and glass room with a metal bench and a toilet.
 At times there were up to 12 other men in the holding cell with me.
-There were 10 holding cells in the jail and all were packed with individuals who had been picked up.
-It was a Friday night and the place was chaotic.
+There were at least 10 holding cells in the jail and all were packed with individuals who had been picked up that evening.
+It was a Friday night, and the place was chaotic.

 The holding cell was vile – The metal bench only held a few guys, so most of us had to stand… for hours.
-Sitting on the floor was not an option because it was covered with filth and layers of God-only-knows what else.
-One man fell asleep while standing up and tumbled over and hit the ground.
+Sitting on the floor was not an option because it was covered with filth and layers of God-only-knows what.
+One man fell asleep while standing up and tumbled over and hit the filthy floor.

 The men in the holding cell with me were angry and aggressive – I immediately felt intense tension.
-I remember thinking I was glad I had decided to get my hawk tattoo a couple of years earlier.
+I remember thinking I was glad I had decided to get my hawk tattoo a few months earlier.
 I felt like maybe it would give me some credibility with them.
 But my hawk was not in the same league as what was tatted on some of these men.

-Over the next six hours, I offered love by listening to these men, crying with them, being outraged with them, reminding them of their goodness and beauty, dreaming with them, and being a model for them of fatherly compassion.
+Over the next six hours in the holding cell, my inner tension subsided and I experienced kindness - a deep and genuine kindness from the men in the holding cell.
+I opened myself to their stories of pain and brokenness, and that holding cell became a place of healing for me... and perhaps for them.
+I offered love by listening to these beautiful men, crying with them, being outraged with them, reminding them of their goodness, dreaming with them, and being a model for them of fatherly compassion.

-One young man, CJ, was coming off some substance in a bad way.
+One young man, CJ, was coming off a substance in a bad way.
 I stayed right next to him so he didn’t hurt himself.
+I reminded him over and over that he was going to be OK.
 The gratitude in his eyes when he was feeling better was deep and powerful – he knew that he was safe with me.
 He opened his soul and shared his story of pain and betrayal.
 He asked how I could be so kind and compassionate considering what had happened to me.
-He told me he never had a father in his life and that the short time I showed care and concern for him was what he imagined having a father would be like.
-I taught him how to calm his body and meditate, and to breathe into self-compassion.
+He told me he never had a father in his life and that the care and concern I offered to him was what he imagined having a father would be like.
+I taught him how to calm his body and meditate, and to breathe in self-compassion.
 He practiced what I taught him until he was taken to another cell.
 He called it the “Jon pose.”

 Another young man, Jeremy, at 24 years old, was facing his 12th drug-related felony.
 We cried together as he talked of his deep pain and abandonment and a system that had failed him over and over again.
 I shared with him about my wife and kids and grandkids.
-In the middle of the holding cell I put my arms around him and poured unconditional love into his heart for a moment.
-I know this moment changed his life – because I felt it every cell of my body.
+In the middle of the holding cell, he allowed me to put my arms around him and I poured unconditional love into his heart for a moment.
+I know this moment changed his life – and mine because I felt it every cell of my body.

-Jeremy was upset that after 5 hours I had not been given the opportunity to call my wife.
-Unprompted, he approached a guard to strongly demand a phone call for me.
+Jeremy was upset that after several hours I had not been given the opportunity to call my wife.
+Unprompted, he approached a guard to strongly advocate a phone call for me.
 He was immediately restrained and removed to isolation.
 I am sure he knew what would happen to him if he did that for me.
 I will be forever grateful to him.
-Shortly after his removal, I was given my only phone call.
+Shortly after his removal, I was given my only phone call that night.

-At 3 in the morning I was handed a roll of toilet paper, a worn-out sleeping mat, a couple of blankets, and was moved from the holding cell to Block 2, cell 207.
-As I made the long, long walk down the dimly lit hallway, steel door after steel door slammed behind me.
-I felt further and further from my freedom, but I also felt deeper and deeper resolve to hold on to my integrity.
+Around 3 in the morning, I was handed a roll of toilet paper, a worn-out sleeping mat, and a couple of blankets, and was moved from the holding cell to Block 2, cell 207.
+As I made the long, long walk down the dimly lit hallway following a deputy, steel door after steel door slammed behind me.
+I felt further and further from my freedom, but I also felt deeper and deeper resolve to hold onto my integrity.

 The locking sound of the steel door of cell 207 is burned into my memory.
 I was now completely removed from my freedom.
-The jail was over-crowded, so I had to lie on the floor of the 6 X 9 cell because there were already two other inmates using the bunks.
+The jail was over-crowded, so I had to lie on the floor of the tiny cell because there were already two other inmates using the bunks.
 I didn’t sleep.

 Breakfast was at 4:30am.
-The food was handed through a small opening in the steel door.
-It felt like we were dogs in a cage.
 The food was disgusting.
 I didn’t eat.
 I gave my food to the other inmates.